Benefits of the Chase Sapphire Preferred: Is It Worth It in 2026?

 It is nice earning points on the various cards and then being able to transfer them to the Sapphire card to use them for travel.

-The Chase Sapphire Preferred has a number of different travel insurances that can help you save money and protect you when using them for travel.
+The Chase Sapphire Preferred has a number of different travel insurances and protections that can help you save money and protect you when using them for travel.

 The insurances include: